j-d-carmichael/quilk/docs_md/08_Modules_custom.md

 There are two types of custom modules available to use:
 1. A 3rd party npm package installed to you project in the usual node_modules folder, included in the package.json file as a dependency.
-2. Your own project custom module kept in a specific folder within your project titled `quilk_modules`.
+2. Your own project custom module kept in a specific folder within your project titled `quilk_modules` (You may change this location with the `custom_module_path` directive in the quilk file).

 For a module to work with the quilk runner you just need to expose a function called `run`.
 If you are writing a 3rd party module for others to use then the main file of the npm package should export an object with a `run` function at the top level.
 For example if the main file of your 3rd party npm package was `index.js` then this would have to contain something like this (the module would look exactly the same if it was a custom project module in the `quilk_modules` of your project):
 ```